muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Muldis_Data_Language.md

 An **Ignorance** artifact is any of the following:

-* The only value of the MDL singleton type `fdn::Ignorance`.
+* The only value of the MDL singleton type `::fdn::Ignorance`.

 [RETURN](#TOP)